techdivision/import-docs/pages/02.getting-started/03.configuration/05.clean-up/docs.38.md

 }
 ```

-#### Images

-In most cases it'll be useful, if images that are **NOT** referenced in the appropriate colum of the CSV file anymore, will be removed from the database.
-This can either be done by specifying the column names manually in this `clean-up-empty-columns`, e. g. if only a dedicated one should be cleaned-up, or and that will be more comfortable, by setting the flag `clean-up-empty-image-columns` to `true`, which is the default value.
-Setting the flag to `false` will ignore the clean-up functionality and existing existing images names will not be touched.

-#### Media Gallery
+#### Images + Media Gallery

-Beside clean-up the attribute values of the images, it'll also be necessary to clean-up the media gallery that holds the relations between the images and the products by setting the flag `clean-up-media-gallery` to `true`.
-This is mandatory if `clean-up-empty-image-columns` is set to `true` or if at least one image column name has been added to `clean-up-empty-columns`.
+In most cases it is very helpful to delete images that are **NO** longer contained in the CSV files from the database.
+The image type, e.g. thumbnail as attribute, the link to the product, the name and the position are stored in separate tables.
+To clean-up both of them, it is necessary to set the flags `clean-up-empty-image-columns` and `clean-up-media-gallery` to `true`, which are the default values.
+Until you're not absolutely sure what you're doing, both flags should have the same value.

 #### Category Relations